Above: Sen. Ernst questions Secretary Mattis

 During the recent confirmation hearing for James Mattis as Secretary of Defense, Senator Joni Ernst (R) of Iowa questioned the lethality of the caliber of round currently used by U.S. military forces (5.56x45mm) primarily with the M4 carbine.

 “Our military currently shoots a bullet that, as you know, is illegal for shooting small deer in nearly all states due to its lack of killing power… Do you agree that we cannot grow a more lethal force while using outdated small arms and ammunition?”

-Senator Ernst did not directly request information pertaining to moving a to a larger round such as the 7.62mm, but the reference seemed apparent.
-We requested clarification from Senator Ernst’s office, but received no reply.
+Senator Ernst did not directly request information pertaining to moving to a larger round such as the 7.62mm, but the reference seemed apparent.
+We requested clarification from Senator Ernst’s office but received no reply.

 Secretary Mattis responded that he wasn’t currently up to date with the ongoing testing to improve the 5.56 round due to his break in service, but made no mention of moving to a 7.62 caliber round or carbine weapon system.

 The 7.62 vs 5.56 argument stems back to the Vietnam War and clearly continues today, despite a plethora of testing by the Department of Defense and independent research.
 Complaints of lack of stopping power, barrier penetration, and reduced yaw at the outer limits of effective ranges are common.
 Various departments of the military have continued to improve upon 5.56x45mm round as a result of user feedback, resulting in the advent of rounds such as the Mk318 SOST and M885A1.